Stranger6667/postmarker/docs/emails.rst

 You can pass either :py:class:`Email`/``MIMEText``/``MIMEMultipart`` instances or dictionaries.
 Additionally you may pass extra keywords to use with every email in batch.

+Batch size is not limited, but if the batch has more than 500 emails, then before sending it will be split into chunks of 500 emails.

 Advanced
 ~~~~~~~~